-Kentucky Revised Statutes 132.020(1)(e), effective 1990
+Kentucky Revised Statutes 132.020(1)(e), effective 1990 Kentucky Revised Statutes, 132.200(20), effective 2023

-Business inventories are taxed at a reduced rate of 5 cents (\$0.05) per \$100.
-This category includes (1) machinery and equipment held in a retailer's inventory for sale or lease and originating under a floor plan financing arrangement; (2) motor vehicles whether are held for sale in the inventory of a licensed motor vehicle dealer, or that are in the possession of a licensed motor vehicle dealer; (3) raw materials, which includes distilled spirits and distilled spirits inventory; (4) in-process materials, which includes distilled spirits and distilled spirits inventory, held for incorporation in finished goods held for sale in the regular course of business; and (5) qualified heavy equipment, as defined in KRS 131.010 (28) through (30).
+Business inventories are taxed at a reduced rate of five cents per \$100.
+This category includes (1) machinery and equipment held in a retailer's inventory for sale or lease and originating under a floor plan financing arrangement; (2) motor vehicles whether are held for sale in the inventory of a licensed motor vehicle dealer, or that are in the possession of a licensed motor vehicle dealer; (3) raw materials; (4) inprocess materials, which includes distilled spirits and distilled spirits inventory, held for incorporation in finished goods held for sale in the regular course of business; and (5) qualified heavy equipment, as defined in KRS 131.010(28) through (30).
+Additionally, prefabricated homes, which include manufactured, mobile and modular homes; which are held in inventory by retailers and wholesalers are exempt from the business inventory tax.

-FY 2022 \$103.9 million
+FY 2024 \$111.2 million

-FY 2023 \$105.2 million
+FY 2025 \$115.0 million

-FY 2024 \$108.4 million
+FY 2026 \$119.3 million